writethedocs/www/docs/conf/portland/2022/news/welcome.rst

 and would love your `feedback <mailto:portland@writethedocs.org>`_ on how we should progress.

-It's been a rough year for a lot of us, but we're hoping that by next spring things will be looking a lot safer for us to gather.
+It's been a rough year for a lot of us, but we're hoping that by the third week of May things will be looking a lot safer for us to gather in-person.
-We plan to release more details during the next few weeks, but there's a few specific updates below.
+We will be releasing more details at the start of 2022, but there are some initial details below.

 Health Guidelines
 -----------------